talaaz/talaaz/README.md

 ### Hi there, I'm Tala 👋
-- I'm 24 years old, Syrian girl, living in Denmarak
+- I'm 25 years old, Syrian girl, living in Denmark
 - 🌱 I’m a master's student in Human-centered AI at the Technical University of Denmark
 - ⚡ Fun fact: I have a cat and his name is Jan/Can!